BRISBANE PAEDIATRIC PHYSIO SERVICES

 - Walking – 12-14 months

-BELOW ARE SOME COMMON UNUSUAL MOVEMENT PATTERNS THAT CAN OCCUR DURING THIS EARLY DEVELOPMENTAL PERIOD.
+COMMON UNUSUAL MOVEMENT PATTERNS THAT CAN OCCUR DURING A CHILD’S EARLY DEVELOPMENTAL PERIOD

 This occurs when a baby is either unable or uncomfortable with crawling and rather uses their hands and feet to shuffle their bottom to get around.
 This usually occurs around 9 months.